dev2xl/dev2xl/README.md

-# Thanks for reaching out

-- 👋 Hi, I’m @dev2xl
+# About me

-- 👀 I’m interested in Full Stack Development
+👋 Hi, I’m @dev2xl, a passionate Software Engineer with experience in Full Stack Development.
-- 🌱 I’m currently learning AWS, Bun

 <!---
 dev2xl/dev2xl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.